zsteinkamp/m4l-ChordRipper/README.md

 That took me down my usual path of simplification.

-By using a `[forward]` device (which is a lot like a `[send]` but it can change its destination), I was able to eliminate 8 pairs of send/receive devices and two routers from the original device, while adding the `Channel` functionality.
+By using a `[forward]` device (which is a lot like a `[send]` but it can change its destination), I was able to eliminate 8 pairs of send/receive devices and two routers from the original device, while adding the `Group` functionality.

 Original AwJe Chordsplit:
 ![Original Device](images/before.png)